Makeey1/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script that adds excute permission to the owner of the file
+Adds execute permission to the owner of the file